b3n4kh/nginx-auth-responder/README.md

 If "REMOTE_USER" is a user in the <admins> section he will get access to any location.
 There is a configuration File that has to be in json Format with the following structure:

+If X-Cert is set the Common name from the zertificate will be extracted.

 ```json
 {